Sam Bankman-Fried sentenced to 25 years in prison for his FTX crimes

 25 years.

-That's how long crypto wunderkind Sam Bankman-Fried was sentenced to prison on Thursday after being convicted of seven counts of fraud over the collapse of a crypto exchange that was once seen as a key players in the world of finance.
+That's the sentence a judge delivered to crypto wunderkind Sam Bankman-Fried.
+The former FTX CEO learned his fate Thursday in a Manhattan courtroom.
+Bankman-Fried had been convicted of seven counts of fraud over the collapse of the crypto exchange he founded and was once seen as a key player in the world of finance.

-The sentence was delivered by Judge Lewis Kaplan in a Manhattan courtroom, who cautioned that Bankman-Fried "will be in a position to do something very bad in the future, and it's not a trivial risk."
+In delivering his sentence, Judge Lewis Kaplan cautioned that Bankman-Fried "will be in a position to do something very bad in the future, and it's not a trivial risk."

 Kaplan also chided Bankman-Fried for not showing remorse, according to CNN.

+It was something that likely contributed to lengthening the former billionaire's sentence, lawyers said.

+"The judge was, I think, really focused on the fact that there was no remorse," said Tama Kudman, a partner at Kudman Trachten Aloe and Posner, pointing as well to Bankman-Fried's " lack of introspection" or "acceptance of responsibility."

-For his part, Bankman-Fried apologized in court for the collapse of FTX, although he did not admit fault.
+Bankman-Fried did apologize in court for the collapse of FTX, although he did not admit fault.

 "A lot of people feel really let down, and they were very let down, and I am sorry about that," Bankman-Fried told the court, according to CNN.
 "I am sorry about what happened at every stage.
 And there are things I should've done and things I shouldn't have."